 Consistency, praise, and fun are the most essential keys in her training.
 If you are not consistent, then she won’t be either!

-Giving her lots of enthusiastic praise and petting makes training fun for her and relaxed and enjoyable for you, especially when you see that famous “Golden smile“!
+Giving lots of enthusiastic praise and petting makes training fun for puppies and relaxed and enjoyable for you, especially when you see that famous “Golden smile“!

-Start with basic puppy training, and after she has mastered that, then move on to more advanced training.
+Start with basic puppy training, and after she has mastered that, then move on to more advanced things.